-The Mount Barker Wastewater Treatment Plant treats septic tank effluent from Mount Barker, Littlehampton and Nairne
+The Mount Barker Wastewater Treatment Plant treats septic tank effluent from Mount Barker, Littlehampton, Nairne and Brukunga.

 Prior to 1996, septic tank effluent was treated in a series of oxidation ponds.
 The ponds held the effluent for more than 60 days prior to being discharged to the Mount Barker Creek.